African-American culture: Oral tradition

-Modernity and migration of African American communities to the North has had a history of placing strain on the retention of African American cultural practices and traditions.
-The urban and radically different spaces in which black culture was being produced raised fears in anthropologists and sociologists that the southern African American folk aspect of black popular culture were at risk of being lost within history.
-The study over the fear of losing black popular cultural roots from the South have a topic of interest to many anthropologists, who among them include Zora Neale Hurston.
-Through her extensive studies of Southern folklore and cultural practices, Hurston has claimed that the popular Southern folklore traditions and practices are not dying off.
-Instead they are evolving, developing, and re-creating themselves in different regions.
+Modernity and migration of African-American communities to the North has had a history of placing strain on the retention of African-American cultural practices and traditions.
+The urban and radically different spaces in which black culture was being produced raised fears in anthropologists and sociologists that the southern African-American folk aspect of black popular culture were at risk of being lost within history.

 Other aspects of African-American oral tradition include the dozens, signifying, trash talk, rhyming, semantic inversion and word play, many of which have found their way into mainstream American popular culture and become international phenomena.
+During slavery, African Americans adapted these linguistic traditions as a form of covert resistance and survival.
 Spoken-word poetry is another example of how the African-American oral tradition has influenced modern popular culture.
 Spoken-word artists employ the same techniques as African-American preachers including movement, rhythm, and audience participation.
-Rap music from the 1980s and beyond has been seen as an extension of African oral culture.
+Rap music from the 1980s and beyond has been cited as an extension of African oral culture.